IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/tutorial.md

 <summary>Introduction</summary>

-In this video, we’ll show you how to ingest data into IBM Concert.
+In this demo, we’ll show how to ingest data manually into IBM Concert.

-The first part of the video will walk you through the manual process to help you understand the details of how Concert works.

-Let’s start with ingesting data manually into Concert.
-This is important for your understanding the different types of data and formats that Concert supports.
+We will walk through the manual process to help understand the details of how Concert works and the different types of data and formats that Concert supports.

 For our demo, we’ll use the Quote of the Day application, which consists of 10 microservices.
 The final result will showcase a populated Concert Arena View with all the underlying components of the application and the prioritized CVEs.